 Admission: Lunar New Year celebration is included with regular Disney admission.

 Kick-off the festivities at the Lunar New Year Festival happening Feb 1-3.
 This pan-Asian festival costs $6 for adults and $4 for kids.
 You can get a $1 discount on tickets purchased online before 5 p.m.
 Feb.
 1 using the promotion code PIG.
 There’s also a $1 discount for military, senior citizen, disabled and student.This festival at SDCCU Stadium presented by the Little Saigon San Diego Foundation, will feature lion dances throughout the day, carnival rides, lots of Asian food, martial arts, a pageant contest, an Asian cultural village, a doggie costume contest and much more.

 Good to know!
 There’s no admission fee for people born in the year of the Pig.
 Provide picture ID that shows the year of your/your kiddo’s birth.
 For a list of acceptable identification for kids, please email email@example.com.

 San Diego Tet Festival

-Celebrate the Year of the Dog at the San Diego Tet Festival.
-The 3-day celebration that takes place Feb.
-16-18 features children’s games and activities, games, food and live entertainment, including A-list Vietnamese singers and performers, lion dancing, firecrackers and the Miss Vietnam of San Diego pageant, Step-Up Dance and Golden Voice.
-There will also be a beer garden, full carnival rides, a petting zoo, a new cultural village and food vendors with a variety of foods from cultures worldwide.
+Celebrate the Year of the Pig at the San Diego Tet Festival.
+The 3-day celebration features children’s games and activities, food and live entertainment, including A-list singers and performers, lion dancing, the Miss Vietnam of San Diego pageant, Golden Voice singing competition, Step-Up dance competition, an all-pet costume contest and the Cultural Village.

 Mira Mesa Community Park